rooooolin/doc2docx/README.md

-a sample script for convert .doc to .docx on windows
+a sample script for convert .doc to .docx on windows with multiprocesser

 ## Usage